-- governments establishing national programmes to prevent and control visual impairment;
+- governments establishing national programmes and regulations to prevent and control visual impairment;

-- eye care services increasingly integrated into primary and secondary health care systems, with a focus on the provision of services that are available, affordable and high quality;
+- eye care services increasingly integrated into primary and secondary health care systems, with a focus on the provision of services that are high quality, available and affordable;

 - campaigns to raise awareness, including school-based education; and